Teklemuz/wireframing/README.md

 [Figma](https://www.figma.com/) is a popular, cloud-based tool for wireframing and design, known for its real-time collaboration and user-friendly interface.
 It allows multiple users to work on the same project simultaneously, making it ideal for team-based workflows.
 Figma offers flexibility, enabling designers to create wireframes, prototypes, and high-fidelity designs within the same platform.
 Its reusable components and libraries streamline the wireframing process, ensuring consistency and speed.

+## The benefits of wireframing
+Improved Communication: Wireframes and prototypes act as a common language between designers, developers, and stakeholders, fostering clear communication and shared understanding.
+Early Feedback: By testing wireframes and prototypes with users early on, you can identify potential issues and iterate on designs before significant development effort is invested.
+Cost-Effective Iteration: It’s much easier and cheaper to make changes to a wireframe or prototype than to rework a fully developed product.
+Increased Design Confidence: Wireframing and prototyping help solidify design decisions based on user feedback, leading to more confident and user-centered final products.

+Wireframes are crucial in guiding the design process and facilitating communication in the Hotel Booking Management system.

+1. Guiding the Design Process
+Wireframes provide a clear layout of each page, focusing on functionality.
+For example, a wireframe for the Booking Page shows the placement of fields for dates, room selection, and payment options, ensuring a logical flow before adding visual details.

+2. Facilitating Communication
+Wireframes serve as a visual tool to align designers, developers, and stakeholders.
+For instance, a Room Availability Page wireframe allows stakeholders to suggest improvements.

+3. Reducing Revisions
+Wireframes highlight potential usability issues early.
+For example, the placement of buttons or navigation links can be adjusted before development, saving time and avoiding costly changes later in the process.